 This is the number of times residents are rehospitalized per thousand days of short-term patient care.
 There is a correlation between keeping patients out of the hospital and the quality of rehabilitation services.

 This is the number of times residents are sent to the emergency room per 1,000 days of short-term care.

 Short-term Care: Facilitates Functional Improvement

-This indicates the percent of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-High levels of performance with ADL's typically correlates with superior rehabilitation.
+This metric is a measure of the percentage of short-term care residents who experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Many in the industry believe that this is a reliable measure of rehabilitation services.

 Scores for Farmington, NM